Best water filters for hard water: buyers guide

 On-tap filters

 These little devices screw onto your existing tap (as long as it’s compatible) and give you filtered water instantly.
-They’re great if you want to avoid refilling a jug every few hours.
+They’re great if you want to avoid refilling and handling a heavy jug multiple times a day.

 Design-wise they do make your tap look bulky and aren’t going to win any awards in the looks department, but they’re practical and surprisingly effective for everyday use.